Subscriber and publisher integration guides.

 RuleUse the stream manifest and schema as contracts.
 Do not infer payload shape from the UI.

-If you are building a local derived publisher, use /publisher-composition.txt for the exact composition examples, including a concrete webhook wake-up pattern for an OpenClaw-style agent runtime and links to the runnable public examples repo, and /api/agent/contracts/event-lineage for the lineage contract.
+If you are building a local intelligence or republishing publisher, use /publisher-composition.txt for the exact composition examples, including a concrete webhook wake-up pattern for an OpenClaw-style agent runtime and links to the runnable public examples repo, and /api/agent/contracts/event-lineage for the lineage contract.

 Rate limits